 Email alarms send an email without displaying any alarm message.

 Fill in the recipients' addresses, the email subject line and the message body in the three edit fields.
 Use the button beside the addressee edit box to display your KDE address book from which you can select email recipients.
 (Note that the button is only shown if KAlarm's Akonadi plugin is installed and enabled.)
 Attachments may be added using the button.
 Note that attached files must still exist when the alarm is triggered; no copy is stored at the time the alarm is configured.
 To remove an attachment, highlight it in the drop-down list and click the button.

 The From combo box allows you to select which KMail identity to use as your email address for sending the email.
 This option only appears if your From email address in the Configuration dialog is set to Use KMail identities.
 Otherwise your email address is preset in the Configuration dialog, rendering this option inapplicable.

 Check Copy email to self to send a blind copy of the email to yourself when the alarm is triggered.
-The email address to which the copy will be sent may be set in the Configuration dialog, the default being your email address set in KMail or the System Settings.
+The email address to which the copy will be sent may be set in the Configuration dialog, the default being your email address set in KMail.

 Audio alarms play an audio file without displaying any alarm message.

 Enter the sound file path, or use the button beside the edit box to display a file selection dialog.

 Check Repeat to continually repeat the audio file until the Stop Play option is selected.
 To stop playing the file, select the → menu option, or click on the system tray icon and choose from the context menu.
 If you wish, you can set up a global shortcut key for this action.

 If the alarm is a recurring alarm and it was deferred after it was last displayed, the Deferred Alarm group box shows the time the alarm was deferred to. displays a dialog which allows you to change the deferred time or to cancel the deferral.

 In the Time group box, select either